Crop and Weed Science

 The department sponsors the NDSU Agronomy Club.
 The Agronomy Club invites industry and academic experts to speak about professional opportunities and activities at club meetings.
 The club also arranges trips to local agriculture businesses and arranges community outreach activities.
 The Agronomy Club participates in regional and national contests that involve crop production and weed science.
 And the club annually attends conventions to learn about several aspects of agriculture in the North Central region.

 There are nearly 300 other Clubs and Organizations available at NDSU.
-Many of these focus around a discipline or interest area, such as Agronomy club and the disciplines and professions encompassed by the CWS major.
-But you are not required to be in the major or minor to join the Agronomy Club.
+Many of these focus around a discipline or interest area, just as the Agronomy Club targets the disciplines and professions encompassed by the CWS major, but you are not required to be in the major or minor to join these clubs.
 We welcome all students with an interest in Agronomy to join us whether you have background in crop production or just want to find out more about crop production and the industry opportunities.

 CWS Major curriculum Options

-• Weed Science – This option, which emphasizes proper use of herbicides and other agricultural chemicals, meets the demand for qualified personnel in marketing and application of agricultural chemicals.
+- Weed Science – This option, which emphasizes proper use of herbicides and other agricultural chemicals, meets the demand for qualified personnel in marketing and application of agricultural chemicals.
 Also, this option provides a good background for crop production consultants (agronomists) and plant protection careers.
-The greatest emphasis is placed on weed control, but additional courses in entomology, plant pathology and soil science are required.
+The emphasis balances crop production coursework with more requirements in weed science, entomology, plant pathology and soil science.

-In addition, some faculty in plant sciences advise students interested in the Biotechnology and General Agriculture majors.
+In addition, some faculty in plant sciences advise students interested in the Biotechnology or Agricultural Sciences majors.
 The Biotechnology major is an interdisciplinary program that stresses basic and applied science courses and lab experience to prepare students for employment in the biotechnology industry or for graduate study.
-The General Agriculture program exposes students to disciplines within agriculture for careers with diverse course needs.
-This exposure is strengthened through selection of pertinent coursework in a minimum of four discipline areas.
+The Agricultural Sciences program exposes students to disciplines within agriculture for careers with diverse course needs.
+This exposure is strengthened through selection of pertinent coursework in a minimum of three discipline areas.

 cws minor